 Carry My Story is a Kirklees school-linking programme which provides the opportunity for children to explore their own identities and learn about others.
 The children are visited by local people who come into school to ‘tell their story’ and explain how they are a part of their community.
 This not only supports the children’s learning and development but also helps to create strong community links.

 The Linking Programme also involves schools from across our local authority with the aim of linking them together to provide children with the opportunity to meet children from different ethnicities and backgrounds.
 They will build friendships with others they would normally not come into much contact with.
-The project teams up with 'The Linking Network' for this aspect of the project.
+The project teams up with 'The Linking Network' and the 'Kirklees Cohesion Team' for this aspect of the project.

 Carry My Story has become a core feature of our curriculum design and has supported us in ensuring we provide children with progressive, bespoke and uniquly personalised teaching and learning experiences.
 We were the first school in Kirklees to involve the whole school in the project and adapt our curriculum to fully immerse ourselves in it.

 Take a look at the slideshow below to find out more.

 We have recently been recognised as a school for embedding our 'Carry My Story' work within our curriculum by the Pearson National Teaching Awards.
 Take a look at our 'Certificate of Excellence' below.